 - Account for tearoff layers, disposal, and permit

-- Note anything you cannot see from the ground as a known risk
+- Note anything you cannot see from the ground as a known risk line

 Photograph the deck to prove condition